Great Dane

 Size magnifies ordinary behavior

 Great Dane fit should be evaluated through logistics first.
-Runtime size, handling, and cost fields make leash manners, greetings, stairs, car access, bedding, and veterinary handling central to ownership.
+Breed profile size, handling, and cost fields make leash manners, greetings, stairs, car access, bedding, and veterinary handling central to ownership.
 A dog can be gentle and still be difficult if it pulls, blocks doorways, leans on children, or cannot be moved during illness.
-The page should ask whether the owner can teach calm behavior early, manage a giant body safely, and build routines that work when the dog is fully grown.
+The useful question is whether the owner can teach calm behavior early, manage a giant body safely, and build routines that work when the dog is fully grown.

 Cost and health planning are not optional

-Scoring V2 budget and welfare dimensions make Great Dane ownership a high-planning decision.
+The budget and welfare fit signals make Great Dane ownership a high-planning decision.
 Food, equipment, transport, preventive care, emergency funds, and qualified guidance around bloat, joints, mobility, and recovery can affect whether the breed is practical.
-This page should not promise outcomes or discourage thoughtful homes.
+This guidance should not promise outcomes or discourage thoughtful homes.
 It should surface the real planning burden so users do not choose a giant breed because it seems calm while underestimating the cost and physical scale of care later.
 The logistics should be concrete.

 Keep in mind